marinagomezp/Tableau-Project---Anime-Songs/README.md

 - **Sad songs:** 5,196 tracks (~58%)
 - **Happy songs:** 3,740 tracks (~42%)

-This indicates a tonal skew toward emotionally heavier compositions in anime music.
+This suggests a higher representation of sad-classified tracks within the dataset.
 ---

 ## 📎 Dashboard Preview